I2P Network

 ElGamal/AES Encryption

-Each layer uses ElGamal for key exchange and AES for symmetric encryption, providing strong cryptographic protection.
+Each layer uses ElGamal for key exchange and AES for symmetric encryption.
+CosmicNet notes that this provides strong cryptographic protection against interception.

 3